How does our inner drive liberate in life: by a job or profession?

 After going through all of her personal experiences, I understood her devotion, her drive, and her commitment in her work.

-How come a pure job turns into a profession, and subsequently becomes such a drive in our everyday lives.
+This was one clear example how a pure job turns into a profession, and subsequently becomes such a drive in our everyday lives.

 I fully accept that.